Code-Institute-Submissions/MemorySafe/TESTING.md

 - The layout of the navbar and footer is simple and consistent across all pages;
 - The logo is linked to the home page for an easy access;

-2.	*As a general user*, I want to find out how this process works, so I know what to expect if I decide to book and appointment.
+2.	*As a general user*, I want to find out how this process works, so I know what to expect if I decide to book an appointment.
 3.	*As a medical practitioner*, I want to find out how this works, so I can recommend this service to my patients.
 - There is a dedicated page called *How it works* where people can go and read about the process and what are the steps.
-These are broken down and include icons to make it easy to read.
+These are broken down in 6 steps and include icons to make it easy to scan the page.

 4.	*As a general user*, I want to get the contact details easily, so I don’t have to browse too much on the website.
 5.	*As a person who booked*, I want to find their contact details easily, so I can get in touch if I have any questions.